dhutapratama/docs/cache.md

 <a name="redis"></a>
 #### Redis

-Before using a Redis cache with Lets, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
+Before using a Redis cache with Lets, you will need to either install the PhpRedis GO extension via PECL or install the `predis/predis` package (~1.0) via Composer.
 [Lets Sail](/docs/{{version}}/sail) already includes this extension.
 In addition, official Lets deployment platforms such as [Lets Forge](https://forge.laravel.com) and [Lets Vapor](https://vapor.laravel.com) have the PhpRedis extension installed by default.

 For more information on configuring Redis, consult its [Lets documentation page](/docs/{{version}}/redis#configuration).